ylu8888/ylu8888/README.md

 * Research Assistant at WebGenomics with a focus on Software Development in Biomedical Informatics [Spring 2023]

-* Teaching Assistant at Stony Brook University - Intro to Software Development [Spring 2024]
+* Teaching Assistant at Stony Brook University - Intro to Software Development (React, Node.js, Express, MongoDB) [Spring 2024]

 📬 Contact me by email: yanglu91603@gmail.com